aluxian/nwjs-starter/README.md

 [![Join the chat at https://gitter.im/Aluxian/nwjs-starter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Aluxian/nwjs-starter?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is a sample project to get you up and running with [NW.js](http://nwjs.io/).
-Here's a screenshot from one of my apps that I created with this kit:

 If you need help, read my tutorial [here](http://blog.aluxian.com/how-to-create-a-cross-platform-desktop-app-with-nw-js/).
-This is a screenshot of the app that the tutorial guides you through:
+This is a screenshot of the app that the tutorial guides you through, Klout:

 ![Cross-platform screenshot](screenshot.jpg)